 website | 1607 W Dravus St (Interbay) & 1309 NE 43rd St (U-District)

-This micro roaster had been on my list for awhile, but they took a break from roasting when I first heard about them.
+This micro roaster had been on my list for a while, but they took a break from roasting when I first heard about them.
 I recently tried their Colombia La Primavera Huila coffee ($17) and immediately understood why they say on their website they focus on balance.

 It’s smooth and creamy with a touch of acidity at the end.
 It isn’t as pronounced as other coffees I’ve had, which is perfect for those times you just want a no-fuss cup of coffee you can rely on.